 Formerly the Apex Foundation, this philanthropic arm of a tech company is a small, but approachable funder.
 It supports NGOs that help vulnerable groups facing challenges related to poverty, disability, and discrimination.

 Halloran focuses its global development on energy and water, education, community innovation, entrepreneurship, health, and business innovation.

 The Simmons Foundation focuses its global development-related grantmaking on health, healthcare concerns, female empowerment and human rights.

-Primary areas of international grantmaking at the Henry E. Niles Foundation includes education, economic self-sufficiency, access to healthcare, public health, and sanitation.
+Primary areas of international grantmaking at the Henry E. Niles Foundation include education, economic self-sufficiency, access to healthcare, public health, and sanitation.

 Hewlett’s top funding priorities in the global development space are women’s empowerment, pushing for greater government transparency and accountability, and more effective policymaking processes.